 With 9214 photos to restore, the process could easily take many days.
 I had to find a way to automate this.

-Although the files on the NAS were corrupt, the directory structure wasn't, so I could use it as a reference.
+Although the files on the NAS were corrupted, the directory structure wasn’t, so I could use it as a reference.
 I had the list of files that need to be recovered — I only needed a way to match them with the ones I got from Stellar Data Recovery.